thePretendgineer/add10key/README.md

+I very much recommend folks use their own code, I'm an idiot and have no idea what I'm doing.\
+That said, this works great.
+Debounce seems to be fine for my switches, but adjust as needed.

+The following writeup is ChatGPT generated.

 # ADD 10 Key V2

 Welcome to **ADD 10 Key V2**!
 This is the second version of my custom numpad project, designed to add seamless functionality and dynamic lighting effects to any keyboard setup.